Areas of Study:

 Student Tips: "I lived in Park Terrace.
 The rooms are nice with their own bathrooms.
 It is about a 5-minute walk from the campus and library.
 It was about 15 minutes from the centre of town and grocery stores.
 Furniture, bedding (at an extra cost), pots/pans, individual plates and cutlery, and wireless internet were provided.
 There was a laundry room located downstairs that cost £1.10 per wash and dry.
 The building was new and clean, and a kitchen was available in each flat to cook our own food."

-This exchange is open to regular, full-time students in any faculty at the University of Calgary, who have completed at least one full year (10 courses) at the post-secondary level, with a preferred cumulative GPA of 3.0 (B) though Newcastle is willing to flex down as low as a 2.7(B-).
+This exchange is open to regular, full-time students in any faculty at the University of Calgary, who have completed at least one full year (10 courses) at the post-secondary level, with a preferred cumulative GPA of 3.0 (B).
+Newcastle is willing to flex down as low as a 2.7(B-) in certain circumstances where students can show academic improvement in recent semesters.

 What supports or services are available at Newcastle?